Francisco García (footballer, born 1990)

-Francisco García es un delantero de el fútbol joven de Colo Colo que debuto profesionalmente ante Audax italiano.
+Francisco René García Peña (born 4 September 1990) is a Salvadoran footballer who plays as a defender.

 Club career

 García started his career with Atlético Marte of the Salvadoran Primera División.
-He participated in league fixtures for the club from 2010, making one hundred and ten appearances from the 2011–12 season up until 2015–16 - whilst also netting two goals, against FAS in 2013 and Águila in 2014 respectively.
-Atlético Marte were relegated to Segunda División de El Salvador at the conclusion of 2015–16, though García was released halfway through in January 2016 following disciplinary issues.
-He subsequently joined Sonsonate, though was unable to feature due to contractual disagreements between the two clubs.
+He participated in league fixtures for the club from 2010, making 110 appearances from the 2011–12 season up until 2015–16 while also netting two goals, against FAS in 2013 and Águila in 2014, respectively.
+Atlético Marte were relegated to Segunda División de El Salvador at the conclusion of 2015–16, though García was released halfway through in January 2016 after disciplinary issues.
+He subsequently joined Sonsonate but was unable to feature because of contractual disagreements between the two clubs.

 In 2019, García headed to the United States with National Premier Soccer League side El Farolito.
-He appeared nine times in the Golden Gate Conference, whilst also appearing in the U.S. Open Cup in games against Academica SC and Fresno FC.
+He appeared nine times in the Golden Gate Conference while also appearing in the U.S. Open Cup in games against Academica SC and Fresno FC.